 Or, better yet, ride a (non-motorized) boat down a river.
 It's a surprisingly pleasant way to enjoy the outdoors.
 And if you fall off the boat, you'll most likely float.

 A 50-year-old born in, for example, 1965 might not remember the music playing in 1965.
 Music was great in 1964, but they most likely won't remember that either.
 Why not play '80s music at the birthday party, or hold it at a "grown folks" nightclub?
 Many cities have dance clubs where people aren't ashamed of being mature.

 4. A Gift Certificate

 But not a gift certificate to Target or Wal-Mart; the birthday person might spend it on dish detergent or cat litter.
-Instead, buy it at a small business that has materials or lessons or experiences related to your loved one's passion or hobby (he or she undoubtedly has one).
+Instead, buy it at a small business that has materials, lessons, or experiences related to your loved one's passion or hobby (they undoubtedly have one).
 For example:

 - music store